-Frequent opportunities to write in diverse contexts and for diverse audiences, to receive feedback, and to engage in revision strategies help students to think more creatively and critically, engage more deeply in their learning, and transfer their learning from context to context.
+Mason’s WAC program supports the efforts of faculty across the curriculum to make student writing a priority in course work for the major.
+Established in 1993, WAC was designed to develop students’ understanding of the writing in their disciplines, as well as their ability to communicate as professionals within their respective fields.
+The program fosters a number of ideals, but the core of the program advocates that students should have frequent opportunities to write in diverse contexts and for diverse audiences, to receive feedback, and to engage in revision strategies.
+This foundation helps students to think more creatively and critically, engage more deeply in their learning, and transfer their learning from context to context.

 The list of educational institutions ranked by US News and World Reports includes Brown, Cornell, Duke, Harvard, Princeton, Stanford, and several others.

 Congratulations to Mason WAC!

 To see the listings, go to: